 - there’s somewhere to hang your bicycle (and towel after your shower, thankfully)

-- all-day street-parking available
+- handy to public transport and all-day street-parking

 - fresh fruit, nutty-snacks and chilled sparkling water on tap